aws/aws-advanced-nodejs-wrapper/docs/development-guide/DevelopmentGuide.md

 #### Read-Write Splitting and Internal Connection Pooling Performance Tests

-The diagram in this section shows the AWS NodeJS Wrapper's performance when using the read-write splitting plugin, with or without connection pooling enabled.
+The diagram in this section shows the AWS Advanced NodeJS Wrapper's performance when using the read-write splitting plugin, with or without connection pooling enabled.
 This test sets up a large number of connections in parallel; the initial connection is to the writer but will be changed to a random reader instance.
 The test executes a long query many times to simulate heavy queries.

 The average overhead time is measured as the average time difference between running the entire test with the read-write plugin and running the entire test without any plugins.
 The baseline overhead time is 0 because there are no plugins in this scenario and thus there is no plugin overhead.